-Prompt and effective treatment of anaphylaxis by all health care providers is of paramount importance for providing the best possible care for patients with food allergies.
+Prompt and effective treatment of anaphylaxis by all health care providers is of paramount importance for providing the best possible care for patients with a food allergy.

 The prevention and treatment of food allergy

 These are exciting times in the world of food allergy.
-We now know that many cases of food allergy can be prevented, and clear guidelines for the prevention of a peanut allergy, which relies on early introduction of peanuts into infant diets, have been developed.
+We now know that many cases can be prevented, and clear guidelines for the prevention of a peanut allergy, which relies on early introduction of peanuts into infant diets, have been developed.

-Dramatic progress has also been made in the development of food allergy treatments.
+Dramatic progress has also been made in the development of treatments.
 The Food and Drug Administration (FDA) will likely approve therapies for peanut allergy in the near future.
-Treatments that involve either eating small amounts of peanut (oral immunotherapy) or applying peanut to the skin via a patch (epicutaneous immunotherapy) are progressing through the large clinical studies needed to ensure that these approaches are safe and effective.
+Treatments will vary; whether it’s eating small amounts of peanut (oral immunotherapy) or applying peanut to the skin via a patch (epicutaneous immunotherapy).
+These are progressing through the large clinical studies needed to ensure that these approaches are safe and effective.

-Other approaches for the treatment of peanut and other food allergies are also under active study, with the potential that new and better treatments will emerge over time.
-The key will then be to identify the best treatment for each patient without losing sight of the dangers of anaphylaxis.
+Other approaches for the treatment of peanut and other allergies are also under active study; there’s potential that new and better treatments will emerge over time.
+The key will then be to identify the best treatment for each patient.
+However, this should happen without losing sight of the dangers of anaphylaxis.